IBM/lmctl/docs/command-reference/index.md

 #  Command Reference

+## Action Based CLI

+Read [Action Based CLI](action-based-cli.md) to learn how the action based commands work.

+## Command Help Pages

-We aim to maintain readable and useful help pages which can be access directly from lmctl:
+We aim to maintain readable and useful help pages which can be accessed directly from lmctl:

 ```
 lmctl --help